Frequently Asked Questions About MAP

 How are students selected for the program?

 Students are selected on the basis of an application, audition, and interview.
-The most important factors are the results of the student's audition and his or her commitment to serious musical study.
+The most important factors are the results of the student's audition and their commitment to serious musical study.

 Can a student apply for MAP if they have never played an instrument?